vindarel/lisp-journey/content/pythonVSlisp.md

 Shipping an app, even more a web app, in Python (and JS) is extremely tedious.
 We are far from shipping a self-contained executable.
 Current projects aiming at fixing that are piles of hacks.
-Ok, I can install it once and build on it.
+OK, I can install it once and build on it.
 But several times ?
-And delevering an app to end users ?
+And delivering an app to end users ?

-So we must turn to containers: ok, they're the Big Thing, but we still need to spend hours on reading resources, building the Dockerfile, the deployment pipeline, fixing upstream bugs, updating the stack, accepting security holes, etc. Hours we could put on our app.
+So we must turn to containers: OK, they're the Big Thing, but we still need to spend hours on reading resources, building the Docker file, the deployment pipeline, fixing upstream bugs, updating the stack, accepting security holes, etc. Hours we could put on our app.
 And still, *users can't download a binary*.

-In *Common Lisp*: compile your program to machine code, embed the runtime, the debugger, the web server, the JS dependencies, and ship it.
+In *Common Lisp*: compile your program to machine code, embed the run-time, the debugger, the web server, the JS dependencies, and ship it.
 Run it in your server and access it from the outside straight away.

 An SBCL image of a non-trivial web project will weight ± 20 to 30MB (with core compression).
-For a lighter binary (not that I care personnally), we could try ECL (that compiles to C), or use tree-shakers of proprietary implementations (LispWorks, Allegro).
+For a lighter binary (not that I care personally), we could try ECL (that compiles to C), or use tree-shakers of proprietary implementations (LispWorks, Allegro).

 We can still use and benefit from Docker if needed, of course !